Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 - 4-pack of flatbread in the supermarket ⇒ 100 baisa / €0,25

-What helped to cut the costs for food even more is that we often made our own breakfast.
-Many days we camped in the middle of nowhere and there were no coffee shops around (or opened yet, as we usually woke up at the crack of dawn?).
+Many days we camped in the middle of nowhere and there were no coffee shops around (or opened yet, as we usually woke up at the crack of dawn).

 We had a compact stove, gas and a small pan to boil water.
-We used the hot water to make tea, coffee, porridge and noodle soup, very convenient!
+We used the hot water to make tea, coffee, porridge, and noodle soup, very convenient!
 On average, we spent €15 per day on food.

 4. Visa costs for Oman

-In my Hatta border post, you can read more about our border crossing experience but long story short: a 10-day visa for Oman costs 5 OMR / €12,50 and a 1 month visa for Oman costs 20 OMR / €50.
+In my Hatta border post, you can read more about our border crossing experience but long story short: a 10-day visa for Oman costs 5 OMR / €12,50 and a 1-month visa for Oman costs 20 OMR / €50.

-Assuming you’ll spend 14 days in the country and therefore need to buy a 1 month visa of 20 OMR per person your average daily visa costs are approximately €7.
+Assuming you’ll spend 14 days in the country and therefore need to buy a 1-month visa of 20 OMR per person your average daily visa costs are approximately €7.

 5. Cost of activities in Oman